albertattard/java-boot-camp/01 - Primer.md

 ### Given that the specification is hard to read and understand, why should I care?

-**With the understanding that this may be too technical**, consider the following code fragment.
+With the understanding that this may be too technical and do not worry if you do not understand any of this.

+Consider the following code fragment.

 ```java
 int a = -7;